EM2000 BASIC/C-programmable IoT Module

 - Yellow Ethernet link LED.

-- 2 lines for controlling external green and red status LEDs;
+- Two control lines for green and red main status LEDs;

 •Tibbo BASIC/C application can be uploaded and debugged through the Ethernet LAN (no additional debugging hardware is required).

 •CE- and FCC-certified.

 ** The EM2000 does not support the combination of 7 bits/character mode and the "none" parity mode.

 adc — provides access to four ADC channels.

 beep — generates buzzer patterns.

 fd — manages the flash memory file system and direct sector access.

 io — handles I/O lines, ports, and interrupts.